HHorsley/cis196_hh/hh_app/README.txt

 --
+(10/8)
+ISSUES: Had significant issues with making my "course" model belong to the "user" model.
+This was ultimately resolved with some db/migration stuff but took a while.
+I also had a lot of typos to sort out.

+WHAT I DID: I added show, edit, destroy views to the courses and penn_reference_info models.
+I also made the courses model belong to the user model.

+--
 (10/1)
 ISSUES: Ran into a few bugs that I was able to find: forgot to run heroku run db:migrate.
 Also, forgot an "end" in the controller.
 Survived though.